joeshan/pyexe_power_theft/README.md

 # pyexe_power_theft
-An exercise to detect power theft
+An Python exercise to detect power theft.
+Decision tree (CART) was used.